 - The Affiliate Marketer then identifies and approaches online Merchants that sell the products he wants to promote and joins the Merchant’s Affiliate Program.
 As part of that process, the Affiliate Marketer is given a unique code by the Merchant.

-- The Affiliate Marketer then promotes the products on his website, YouTube videos, email campaign, etc. attaching to them a link containing that unique code provided by the Merchant.
+- The Affiliate Marketer then promotes the products on his website, YouTube videos, email campaigns, etc. attaching to them a link containing that unique code provided by the Merchant.

-- Through that unique code, the merchant identifies the Affiliate Marketer as the person responsible for the sale and pays him the pre-agreed commission.
+- Through the unique code mentioned in 4. above, the merchant identifies the Affiliate Marketer as the person responsible for the sale and pays him the pre-agreed commission.

-Can you Really Make Money from Affiliate Marketing?
+Can You Really Make Money With Affiliate Marketing?

 What do You Need to Become an Affiliate Marketer?

 Please note.
 Because websites are still the most common marketing medium chosen by Affiliate Marketers I am going to refer to websites only (as opposed to other marketing mediums, such as YouTube videos, email campaigns, etc.) for the remainder of this article.
 Having said that, most of what I say will apply equally to those other mediums, it is just the initial set up that will be different.

 To become an affiliate marketer you will need the following:

 You are going to need content for your website, and lots of it.
 You will also need to maintain, and make changes to, your website.
 While it is theoretically possible to do this on a smartphone, the reality is that they are just too small for these purposes and lack the functionality of a computer.
 A tablet can work and is certainly better than a smartphone, but for all-around versatility and ease of use, a computer is by far the best option.
 Because Colette and I travel a lot, we use a laptop, and that works great for us, but a desktop works just as well and has the option of a much larger screen.